Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 16:23 Arrive at Keisei Ueno Station

-After getting off, follow the signs to the underground passage to take the G Ginza Line towards Shibuya, Ueno-Hirokoji, and then to Shimbashi Station.
+After getting off, follow the signs to the underground passage to take the Ginza Line at G station, heading towards Shibuya, then transfer at Ueno-hirokoji to Shimbashi station.

 16:50 Arrive at Tokyo Shimbashi Daiwa ROYNET Hotel

-The hotel provides many free amenities, including face masks, bath additives, earplugs, portable mouthwash, and more.
+The hotel provides a wide range of free amenities, including face masks, bath additives, earplugs, and portable mouthwash, among others.

-It’s somewhat like the trip to Hiroshima and Okayama the year before last, staying at the “Rifumax Okayama Kurashiki Station Front Hotel,” where the room was very small, feeling like a single room but with a double bed.
+It’s somewhat like the trip to Hiroshima and Okayama the year before last, staying at the “Rifumax Okayama Kurashiki Ekimae Hotel.”
+The room was very small, feeling like a single room but with a double bed.

-The drawbacks, besides being small, include the room refrigerator lacking a freezer function.
+The drawbacks, besides being small, include that the room fridge has no freezer function.

-After putting down our things, we headed to Shibuya.
+After dropping off our things, we set off for Shibuya.

 18:30 Queue to enter Shibuya SKY

-On the first floor of Shibuya Scramble Square, find the elevator to go up to the “Shibuya SKY” observation deck.
-After queuing for the elevator, show your QR code to the ticket inspector to queue for entry.
+On the first floor of Shibuya Scramble Square, find the elevator to the “Shibuya SKY” observation deck.
+After queuing for the elevator, show your QR code to the ticket inspector to enter the line for admission.
 (Ticket will be scanned upon entry)

 You can see the Shibuya Crossing from here.

-After arriving, first use the free locker to store your belongings.
-Selfie sticks and similar items are not allowed.
+After arrival, first use the free lockers to store your belongings.
+Selfie sticks and similar items are prohibited.

 Revisiting Old Places , gained quite a bit of weight compared to two years ago.